cha0s/shrub/README.md

 the tests run successfully.
 In other words, you can easily wire it up in a pre-commit hook.

-* You will need to create a settings file.
-Copy config/settings-default.json to config/settings.json

 * Spin up the server: `$ npm start` and navigate to http://localhost:4201 (make sure you've run grunt at least once!)